Polynomial Siegel disks are typically Jordan domains: Proofs of Key-Lemmas 3 and 4

-Now consider all the polynomial equations except $Q_1$ in the system.
-Let $Q_2$ be a polynomial in the system which involves $w_2$ and whose degree with respect to $w_2$ is the lowest.
-If except $Q_1$ and $Q_2$, there are no other polynomials which involve $w_2$, we go to the next step.
-Otherwise, choose a polynomial, say $Q_3$, which invoves $w_2$.
-Then we repeat the process of the polynomial long division as in (\ref{division}) for $Q_2$ and $Q_3$, with respect to $w_2$.
-In this way, after finitely many times we get a new system such that \begin{itemize} \item[1.] except $Q_1$, there is only one polynomial $Q_2$ which involves $w_2$, \item[2.] $w_i = g_i$, $1 \le i \le m$, are a group of solutions of the system, \item[3.] if $w_i = \tilde{g}_i$, $1 \le i \le m$, are a group of solutions of the system defined in some open subset in $U$, which are close enough to $g_i$, then $\tilde{g}_i = g_i$ for all $1 \le i \le m$. \end{itemize}
+Now let $Q_2$ be a polynomial in the system which involves $z_2$ and whose degree with respect to $z_2$ is the lowest.
+If except $Q_1$ and $Q_2$, there are no other polynomials which involve $z_2$, we go to the next step.
+Otherwise, choose a polynomial, say $Q_3$, which involves $z_2$.
+Then we repeat the process of the polynomial long division as in (\ref{division}) for $Q_2$ and $Q_3$, with respect to $z_2$.
+In this way, after finitely many steps we get a new system $\mathcal{S}$ such that except $Q_1$, there is only one polynomial $Q_2$ which involves $z_2$, and moreover, the conditions (1) and (2) are satisfied by replacing $U$ by some appropriate open subset of $U$.

-Repeating this procedure for $w_3, \cdots, w_m$.
-We finally get a system which consists of exactly $m$ irreducible polynomial equations, say